iamfaham/investor-data-mcp/README.md

 The investor data is sourced from [OpenVC](https://openvc.app/), a comprehensive database of venture capital investors worldwide.
 The dataset was last updated in December 2024, providing current information on investor preferences, investment stages, thesis, and contact details.

-## License and Attribution

-This server queries an OpenVC-sourced dataset hosted in Supabase.
-Ensure compliance with data licensing and any applicable terms for your dataset copy.